Certificate of Advanced Graduate Study (CAGS) in Music Education

 Students complete at least eight courses (32 credits): 8 credits of music education and 24 credits of approved electives.
 Courses run in seven-week intensives where students take one course at a time.
 Students typically complete two courses per semester and can complete the program in 18–24 months.

 CFAME741 History and Philosophy in Music Education: Perspectives and Practice

 The purpose of this course is to examine and discuss historical and contemporary philosophical ideas and problems in music and music education.
 A goal is for students to develop a sharpened sensitivity to past and present thought (primarily, but not limited to historical and philosophical thought) in the field of music education in order to better inform their own curricular and instructional choices.
 [4 credits]

 CFAME742 Psychology and Sociology in Music Education: Perspectives and Applications

 The purpose of this course is to critically examine psychological and sociological concepts as they relate to music and education.
 Topics include key issues and concepts in psychology and sociology; psychology as related to music education processes; problems encountered in the sociology of music education; and cultural influences that affect both the psychology of the individual and the sociological aspects of group dynamics.
 [4 credits]

 (Six courses/24 credits)

-CFAAR670 Advocacy and Policy in Arts Education (Online only)
+CFAAR670 Advocacy & Policy in Arts Education (4 credits)